uk-sigcse/members/everyone.md

 Some of these people also have research group pages which are listed at [uki-sigcse.acm.org/research-groups](https://uki-sigcse.acm.org/research-groups/).

-Details on how you can edit this list are at the bottom of the page.
+Details on how you can edit this page are at the bottom of the page.

 | Firstname SURNAME | Institutional website |
 | ----------------- | --------------------- |